13 May A Mysterious Russian Soul, a Story by Mathilde

 Moscow boasts an extraordinary artistic scene The Calvert Journal, Winzavod, The Garage Center for Contemporary Culture, the New Tretyakov Gallery, just to name a few, enchanting nights at the Bolshoi Theatre admiring what might be the world’s best ballet, wandering in centuries of history and literature, enjoying magnificent Russian and Georgian cuisines, basking in banyas…

 …and meeting the kindest Russian people.
+Here I’m getting closer to understanding what Russian soul is.
 I loved their pride, their solemnity, their intensity, how you have to scratch the surface a bit to get a smile… but once you do, everything that spills from them comes from the heart with utter sincerity and passion.
 They embrace life, as bitchy as it can be, and are not afraid to stare at it straight in the eyes.
-They embrace the dizzying transformation of their country, for better or for worse, and at the same time, deep down you can sense the vigor and dignity of the Russian soul.
+The dizzying transformation of their country, for better or for worse, and at the same time, deep down you can sense the vigor and dignity of the Russian soul.

 They are much, much smarter, too.
 Yes, I am standing by this statement even though Putin, having “himself photographed riding horses bare-chested, tracking tigers, shooting a whale with a crossbow, piloting a firefighting jet, swimming a Siberian river, steering a Formula One race car, befriending Jean-Claude Van Damme, and riding with a motorcycle gang*”, still won the last election with over 60% of the vote…